jasonyux/KRLS/README.md

     └── GODEL-Base # here
 ```

-In our experiments, we also train from a LM-finetuned checkpoint of GODEL-base, which you can download from [HERE](https://drive.google.com/file/d/1EjBOAIGpAjbgKSsUB4dTVdiHwE2SzL0v/view?usp=sharing). **This will be used for model training later**.
+In our experiments, we also train from a SL-finetuned checkpoint of GODEL-base, which you can download from [HERE](https://drive.google.com/file/d/1EjBOAIGpAjbgKSsUB4dTVdiHwE2SzL0v/view?usp=sharing). **This will be used for model training later**.
 Place the downloaded weights and place them under the `model_checkpoints` folder like this:

 ```bash
 model_checkpoints